ZhengHe-MD/agollo/README.md

 ##### 3. support observer pattern for hot config updates

 before, the agollo module provides a **WatchUpdate** method that returns a read-only **ChangeEvent** channel for application to listen on.
-However, the problem is that there can be only one goroutine consuming events, if multiple goroutines simultaneously reading from the same channel, some important updates can be missed.
+However, the problem is that each change event can be consumed only once. if multiple goroutines simultaneously read from the same channel, some important updates can be missed.
 So we decide to implement an observer pattern, to support multiple goroutines consuming every change event, just like subscriptions.

 ```go
 type simpleObserver struct {}